Polight/lego/README.md

 ## How Does LEGO Work?

-LEGO (_Lightweight Embedded Gluten-free Objects_) is a base class that you can extend and provide you with methods to use ♻️ reactive and 🏡 **native Web Components** that are easy to digest 🌱 for your browser.
+LEGO is a base class that you can extend and provide you with useful methods for reactivity.
 A small CLI in NodeJS come along to build 🚀 your component.

 There's no [Vite](https://vitejs.dev/) nor other 3rd parties, it's [just an interpreter of ±130 lines of readable code](https://github.com/Polight/lego/blob/master/src/compiler/transpiler.js).

 It also works with [Bun](https://bun.sh) and probably other interpreters.